-Bitget Wallet Launches $20M Telegram Mini-App Support Program with Foresight Ventures
+Bitget Wallet Launches $20M Telegram Mini-App Support Program With Foresight Ventures

-(MENAFN- B2Press Online PR Service) Victoria, Seychelles — Bitget Wallet, a leading non-custodial Web3 wallet, has launched the Telegram Mini-App Support Program in collaboration with Bitget and Foresight Ventures.
+(MENAFN- B2Press) Victoria, Seychelles - Bitget Wallet, a leading non-custodial Web3 wallet, has launched the Telegram Mini-App Support Program in collaboration with Bitget and Foresight Ventures.
 This program aims to support the development of innovative projects that enhance Telegram's mini-app ecosystem, creating new opportunities for developers and projects within the thriving digital space.
 This initiative comes with a $20M fund and aims to foster the growth of the Telegram platform while offering valuable support to developers.

 The Telegram Mini-App Support Program offers key benefits for projects aiming to make a significant impact on Telegram's mini-app ecosystem.
 With a dedicated $20M fund, the initiative supports the development of innovative mini-apps and tools, providing both financial resources and operational support.
 Bitget Wallet will provide technical including access and guidance to its OmniConnect developer kit, as well as operational and marketing support including access to its vast Telegram wallet user base for community building.
 Selected projects will gain opportunities for strategic partnerships with leading Telegram mini-app projects, potential listings on Bitget, and investment support from Foresight Ventures.
 This comprehensive approach empowers developers to bring their ideas to life and contribute to the growing digital economy within Telegram's ecosystem.